openssl/openssl/README.md

 ### Step 2: Build liboqs

-Next, you must download and build liboqs.
-You must use a version of liboqs that uses the old liboqs API, such as the liboqs master branch as of May 2018.
-(This project will be updated once the new KEM API in integrated in liboqs's master branch.(

-Follow the instructions there to download and build that branch of liboqs and install into a subdirectory inside the OpenSSL folder.
+Next, you must download and build liboqs using the master branch of liboqs.
+The following instructions will download and build that branch of liboqs, then install it into a subdirectory inside the OpenSSL folder.
+You may need to install dependencies before building liboqs; see the [liboqs README.md](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).

     git clone --branch master https://github.com/open-quantum-safe/liboqs.git
     cd liboqs
     autoreconf -i
     ./configure --prefix=<path-to-openssl-dir>/oqs --enable-shared
-    make
+    make -j
     make install

 This will create a directory `oqs` in your newly download OpenSSL directory, with subdirectories `include` and `lib` containing the headers and library files of liboqs.